PingBackHome/PingBackHome.github.io/_posts/2024-04-22-THM-Hijack.md

 - **111:** rpcbind
 - **2049:** NFS share

+### Recon\ftp
-Now, let's check if we can log in to the FTP server with default credentials.
+Now, let's check if we can log in to the FTP server with default credentials.\
+anonymous::anonymous

 Searchsploit doesn't yield any exploit for this version of vsftpd.

 ![afbeelding](https://github.com/PingBackHome/PingBackHome.github.io/assets/115549820/cf93923f-f9ec-4eca-b181-21f9895590aa)

+Attempting to log in with the default credentials on the FTP server proved unsuccessful.
+We'll set this aside for now and focus on exploring the next open port.

+### RECON\webserver

 ![afbeelding](https://github.com/PingBackHome/PingBackHome.github.io/assets/115549820/4e594c4a-62a9-4e53-ad96-723ee92b2c5b)